Faazin Gei: Composition

-The oldest extant edition of Faazin Gei is dated 52nd year of Emperor Kangxi (1713/1714), but the consensus of the scholars is that it was first published during the late Ming dynasty (17th, or even 16th century).
+The oldest extant edition of Faazin Gei is dated 52nd year of the Kangxi Emperor (1713/1714), but the consensus of the scholars is that it was first published during the late Ming dynasty (17th, or even 16th century).
 Zheng Zhenduo, who found that edition in the Bibliothèque nationale de France in 1927, noted that some characters are seemingly extracted from the text — those were politically tabooed under the Qing, particularly, 番 (barbarian) and 胡 (steppe nomad).
 This oldest edition already contained fine commentary by Zung Daaicong (鍾戴蒼, also known as Zung Jingsyut 鍾映雪, 1683-1768), and a preface by Zyu Gwongzang (朱光曾), and was one of the three main forms in which the text circulated, along with an illustrated and annotated edition (its earliest extant version is dated 1771) and a cheap 19th century performance script.

 The Flowery Paper was once mistakenly attributed to the early medieval period by Zhao Yiheng (赵毅衡), a renowned Chinese writer and translator, who referred to the Thoms's translation as "the earliest anthology of Tang poetry in English".
 He likely confused Faazin Gei with an unrelated 10th century work, Huajian Ji (花間集), whose title has the same Mandarin pinyin romanization.

 The author of the book is unknown, but he was clearly an educated person with a literary background.
 The early commentary by Zung Daaicong, referenced also by Thoms, claims that there were rumors about "two Cantonese people" who composed the ballad, a scholar with a gaaijyun rank (解元, a person ranked first in provincial exam), and another one with a taamfaa rank (探花, ranked third in imperial exam).

 Besides the preface, absent in some editions, the ballad contains 59 sections, also termed "songs".
 Each song line contains seven characters, just like tanci, a similar song form found in other regions of China.